cameronhunter/divine-player/README.md

 A very simple HTML5 video player that degrades to Flash if necessary.

 ## Building
 You can build the project using `grunt build`.
-This creates a `release` folder containing the minified javascript and the built SWF player.
+This creates a `release` folder containing the minified javascript.

 ## Testing